Offenders with Green Thumbs at Kyle Improve their lives and Feed the hungry

 Warden Deanna Branham and Principal Robert Deckard came up with the idea as a part of the MTC Impact Innovations program.

-Robert told a reporter this project is helping offenders in a lot of ways, “The men are already seeing the parallel between working to improve the land and working to improve themselves.”
+Robert told a reporter this project is helping residents in a lot of ways, “The men are already seeing the parallel between working to improve the land and working to improve themselves.”